Sports Physiotherapy

 3. Hip, Pelvis & Rotational Restrictions

-Hip, pelvis, and groin issues affecting mobility and movement control, which are commonly seen in sports involving sprinting, kicking, and directional changes, such as football and athletics.
+Hip, pelvis, and groin issues affecting mobility and movement control, commonly seen in sports involving sprinting, kicking, and directional changes, such as football and athletics.

 4. Knee Injuries & Instability